CodeIsaMystic/dbsh-template/README.md

 I used on this project some of the most populars node packages to my workflow, you can easily have a look on package.json file.
 All the configuration, settings and scripts are defined on the webpack.config.js

-  1. Webpack:
+#### Webpack:
     A static module bundler for modern JavaScript applications.
 Processing your application, it internally builds a dependency graph which maps every module your project needs and generates one or more bundles.

     Core Concepts:

-      > Entry
+      .
+Entry
-      > Output
+      .
+Output
-      > Loaders
+      .
+Loaders
-      > Plugins
+      .
+Plugins
-      > Mode
+      .
+Mode
-      > Browser Compatibility
+      .
+Browser Compatibility

+  > webpack-cli
+    The command line interface.
+  > webpack-dev-server
+    Used to quickly develop an application.
+See the development guide to get started.
+  > html-webpack-plugin
+    That simplifies creation of HTML files to serve your webpack bundles.
+This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.
+You can either let the plugin generate an HTML file for you, supply your own template using lodash templates or use your own loader.
+  > clean-webpack-plugin
+    This plugin will remove all files inside webpack's output.path directory, as well as all unused webpack assets after every successful rebuild.

-  2. Babel:
+#### Babel:
     Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.

+  > @babel/core : Babel compiler core.
+  > @babel/preset-env : A smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
+This both makes your life easier and JavaScript bundles smaller!
+  > babel-loader : This package allows transpiling JavaScript files using Babel and webpack.

-  3. PostCSS:
+#### PostCSS:
   A tool for transforming CSS with Javascript.

-    > postcss-loader
-      loader to process Css using postCSS.
+  > postcss-loader : loader to process Css using postCSS.
-    > postcss-mixins
-      plugin for mixins.
+  > postcss-mixins : plugin for mixins.
-    > postcss-nested
-      plugin to unwrap nested rules like how Sass does it.
+  > postcss-nested : plugin to unwrap nested rules like how Sass does it.
-    > postcss-simple-vars
-      plugin for Sass-like variables.
+  > postcss-simple-vars : plugin for Sass-like variables.
-    > postcss-hexrgba
-      plugin that adds shorthand hex methods to rgba() values.
+  > postcss-hexrgba : plugin that adds shorthand hex methods to rgba() values.

-  4. Autoprefixer:
+  >postcss-imports : this plugin can consume local files, node modules or web_modules.
-    PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
+  > autoprefixer : A plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
     Write your CSS rules without vendor prefixes...

-  5. Clean Webpack Plugin:
-    this plugin will remove all files inside webpack's output.path directory, as well as all unused webpack assets after every successful rebuild.

-  6. Html Webpack Plugin:
-    that simplifies creation of HTML files to serve your webpack bundles.
-This is especially useful for webpack bundles that include a hash in the filename which changes every compilation.
-You can either let the plugin generate an HTML file for you, supply your own template using lodash templates or use your own loader.
+### Additionals plugins & loader

-  7. Mini CSS extract plugin:
+  1. Mini CSS extract plugin:
     Extracts CSS into separate files.
 It creates a CSS file per JS file which contains CSS.
 It supports On-Demand-Loading of CSS and SourceMaps.

     It builds on top of a new webpack v4 feature (module types) and requires webpack 4 to work.

+  2. CSS nano:
+    cssnano takes your nicely formatted CSS and runs it through many focused optimisations, to ensure that the final result is as small as possible for a production environment.

+  3. Style Loader:
+    Injects CSS styles to the DOM.

-  8. Fs Extra:
+  4. Fs Extra:
    Adds file system methods that aren't included in the native fs module and adds promise support to the fs methods.
 It also uses graceful-fs to prevent EMFILE errors.
 It should be a drop in replacement for fs.

-  9. CSS nano:
-    cssnano takes your nicely formatted CSS and runs it through many focused optimisations, to ensure that the final result is as small as possible for a production environment.

-  10. Style Loader:
-    Injects CSS styles to the DOM.

-  11. Lodash:
+  5. Lodash:
     makes JavaScript easier by working with arrays, numbers, objects, strings, etc.

-  12. LazySizes:
+  6. LazySizes:
     a fast, SEO-friendly and self-initializing lazyloader for images (including responsive images picture/srcset), iframes, scripts/widgets and much more.
 It also prioritizes resources by differentiating between crucial in view and near view elements to make perceived performance even faster.

 ## Javascript

-  1. OOP:
+  1. The Object Oriented Programming (OOP) paradigm:

   2. Babel, "The Javascript Compiler":